Publisher's Acceptable Use Policy

 Failure to comply with these policies may result in Adnium limiting ad serving to your website and/or limiting your Adnium account.
 Although in most cases we prefer to work with Publishers to achieve policy compliance, we reserve the right to disable any account at any time for failure to adhere to our policies.
 If your account is disabled, you will not be eligible for further participation in the Program unless and until any compliance issues have been resolved to Adnium’s satisfaction.

 Publishers in the Program must adhere to these guidelines.
-It is forbidden to place our ad code on sites that are not adult or pornographic in nature.
 Ads on the Adnium platform shall not include:

 Illicit drugs and drug paraphernalia.